project-chip/connectedhomeip/examples/lock-app/qpg6100/README.md

 -   Note!
 Logging is currently encapsulated by the Qorvo logging module.
 Output will have additional header and footer bytes.
 This will be updated later into a raw stream for any serial terminal to parse.

+## Button control

+This application uses following buttons of the DK board:

+-   SW2: Used to perform a HW reset button for the full board
+-   SW4: Used to toggle the Unlock/Lock the simulated lock
+-   SW5: Used to perform, depending on the time the button is kept pressed,
+    -   Software update - not yet supported (released before 3s)
+    -   Trigger Thread joining (release after 3s)
+    -   Factory reset (released after 6s)

+Unused:

+-   SW1
+-   SW3 - slider switch

+## LED output

+The following LEDs are used during the application:

+-   LD1 - RED led: Status LED simulating the lock state
+    -   On - lock closed
+    -   Off - lock open
+    -   Blinking - lock moving to new state
+-   LD2 - GRN led:
+    -   Short blink every 1s: BLE advertising
+    -   Fast blinks: BLE connected and subscribed
+    -   Short off: Thread connected
+    -   On: Full service connectivity